jacquev6/ActionTree/README.rst

 ActionTree is a Python (2.7 and 3.5+) library to execute (long) actions in parallel, respecting dependencies between those actions.
-You create the graph of the actions to be executed and then call the ``execute`` function on its root, specifying how many actions must be run in parallel and if errors should stop the execution.
+You create a dependency graph of actions to be executed and then call the ``execute`` function on its root, specifying how many actions must be run in parallel and if errors should stop the execution.

 It's licensed under the `MIT license <http://choosealicense.com/licenses/mit/>`__.